 A comprehensive and durable efficacy profile for rimegepant was demonstrated to be fully present at 75 mg but not at lower doses (i.e., 10 mg or 25 mg).
-This dose was selected as the optimal dose to support Phase 3 clinical trials, given that larger doses (150 mg, 300 mg, 600 mg) showed a similar efficacy profile and there was no pattern of added benefit in dosing higher, consistent with previously published migraine studies [8]. rimegepant at 75 mg showed statistically significant broad efficacy across all four traditional endpoints at 2 hr (pain, nausea, photophobia and phonophobia) which was durable and persisted through 24 hr.
-At 2 hr following a single oral dose of 75 mg, patients who previously were experiencing moderate-to-severe migraine pain had no-pain (31.4% p = 0.0018) or mild-to-no-pain (72.1%) as compared to placebo (15.3% and 51.2%, respectively).
-For the 75 mg dose at 2 hr, patients also showed significant freedom from nausea (67.4%, p = 0.0074) freedom from phonophobia (52.3%, p = 0.0001) and freedom from photophobia (41.9%, p = 0.0023) vs. placebo (51.2%, 28.1% and 24.1%, respectively).
+This dose was selected as the optimal dose to support Phase 3 clinical trials, given that larger doses (150 mg, 300 mg, 600 mg) showed a similar efficacy profile and there was no pattern of added benefit in dosing higher, consistent with previously published migraine studies[8]. rimegepant at 75 mg showed statistically significant broad efficacy across all four traditional endpoints at 2 hr (pain, nausea, photophobia and phonophobia) which was durable and persisted through 24 hr.
+At 2 hr following a single oral dose of 75 mg, subjects who previously were experiencing moderate-to-severe migraine pain had nopain (31.4% p = 0.0018) or mild-to-no-pain (72.1%) as compared to placebo (15.3% and 51.2%, respectively).
+For the 75 mg dose at 2 hr, subjects also showed significant freedom from nausea (67.4%, p = 0.0074) freedom from phonophobia (52.3%, p = 0.0001) and freedom from photophobia (41.9%, p = 0.0023) vs. placebo (51.2%, 28.1% and 24.1%, respectively).
 The lasting nature of these beneficial anti-migraine effects were evidenced by a comparatively similar efficacy profile in the 2-24 hr measures, where rimegepant at 75 mg produced significant 2-24 hr sustained pain freedom (27.9%, p < 0.0001) and 2-24 hr sustained pain relief (69.8%, p < 0.0001) vs. placebo (7.4% and 42.4%, respectively).

-1.4.3 Other Rationale related to the compound/study
+1.3.3 Other Rationale related to the compound/study

-Prior to initiation of Phase 3, a Phase 1 crossover study to assess the safety, tolerability and pharmacokinetics of a single dose of the rimegepant tablet in healthy volunteers will be conducted to ensure PK comparability with the previously studied capsule (rimegepant free-base).
-The Investigator Brochure will be updated to include these study results when available.
+Prior to initiation of this study, a Phase 1 crossover study will be conducted in healthy volunteers to assess the pharmacokinetic comparability of a single dose of the rimegepant ODT with the previously studied rimegepant tablet.
+This information will be incorporated in a future version of the Investigator Brochure.

-1.5 Research Hypothesis
+1.4 Research Hypothesis

-Rimegepant (75mg tablet) will have efficacy superior to placebo in the treatment of acute migraine with a favorable safety profile suitable for use by a broad patient population.
+Rimegepant will have efficacy superior to placebo in the treatment of acute migraine with a favorable safety profile suitable for use by a broad subject population.